v1r7u/cloud_computing_old/demo_steps_docs/04-core-services_storage.md

     3. Select desired region.

     4. Select Performance, `StorageV2` Account kind and Replication.
 Show that depending on choice options are changing.
-For example, premium staorge backed by SSD allow only LRS replication.
+For example, premium storage backed by SSD allow only LRS replication.

     5. Go to Networking.
 Stay with default but explain options.